-Step 4: Evenly distribute the crumb topping to the ramekins.
+Step 4: Evenly distribute the oat crumble topping to the ramekins.

-This recipe has been a lifesaver for me because it is the best dessert to make for a crowd since you can make large pans of this stuff.
+This berry crisp recipe has been a lifesaver for me because it is the best dessert to make for a crowd since you can make large pans of it.
 This recipe will make enough to fill one 9x11 pan or four very large ramekins.

 If you need to make this for even more people, you can just double or triple the recipe.
 I know from experience on this one as I use this for large events all the time!
 I have made multiple pans of this recipe and it is always eaten up.